 The extra nitrogen in the system also has a cooling property, allowing the engine to remain at a relatively constant temperature, despite the increased rate of combustion.

-Nitric oxide is produced when the nitric oxide synthase enzyme converts the amino acid L-arginine into L-citrulline and nitric oxide as products.
+Nitric oxide is produced when the nitric oxide synthase enzyme converts the amino acid L-arginine into the amino acid L-citrulline and nitric oxide as products.
 In this process the cofactors: NADPH, O2, BH4, FMN, FAD are used in addition to the nitric oxide synthase enzyme in order to help catalyze (start/process) this reaction.
-Logically, if our goal is to increase our nitric oxide productions there a few pathways by which we can do so:
+Logically, if our goal is to boost our nitric oxide levels there a few pathways by which we can do so: